 Rona Lockdown Free Crafts Part 1: Wristables

 If, unlike me, you aren't busy with a new boob barnacle* and a load of other kids, you might find yourself with time on your not-holding-a-baby hands and maybe you want to make something.
+(Tell me all about it and share pics so I can feel cool!)

 And guys, I know we are living in weird times, but please remember: it's not all doom and gloom.